tonmcg/powersocrata/README.md

 ```
 ![Alt Text](https://github.com/tonmcg/powersocrata/blob/master/assets/Advanced%20Query%20Editor%20Dialog.png)

-4. Click Done.
+3. Click Done.

-5. Power Query will ask you to specify how to connect to this file.
+4. Power Query will ask you to specify how to connect to this file.
 Click Edit Credentials.

-6. In the Access Web Content dialog, choose to connect anonymously.
+5. In the Access Web Content dialog, choose to connect anonymously.
 Click Connect.
 ![Alt Text](https://github.com/tonmcg/powersocrata/blob/master/assets/Access%20Web%20Content%20Dialog.png)

-7. Rename this query to `ReadSocrata`.
+6. Rename this query to `ReadSocrata`.

 ## Features

-### Download Datasets
+### Query Datasets

+#### With default parameters

 This code snippet returns the first 1,000 records from the San Francisco Police Department Calls for Service dataset:
 ``` javascript